gukihuman/guki-input-controller/README.md

 ### **mouse.y**

 By default, coordinates are screen-relative.
 However, you can associate them with a specific DOM object, usually the application's viewport.
 Unlike **offsetX** and **offsetY** on a **MouseEvent**, these coordinates will work **regardless of how many other objects are present on top** by their z-index.
-To associate coordinates with the viewport, provide it as an argument to **initialize()** method.
+To associate coordinates with the viewport, provide it as an argument to **init()** method.

 ```javascript
 mouse.x = 228